IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

         src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 On 2022 Jan 1st, I decided to become a vegan.
+Before that, I was a vegetarian throughout my life except for 4 years (2016-2020) when I ate meat.

 This page contains reasons why I made this decision and also some resources if you are open minded and would like to know more about veganism.
 You can find many quotes related to veganism <a href="{{site.baseurl}}/quotes/#veganism"  target="_blank">here</a>.
-Sorry, if this page offends anyone.
+Sorry if this page offends anyone.

+>“I have expressed an opinion on public issues whenever they appeared to me so bad and unfortunate that silence would have made me feel guilty of complicity.”

+>“I have always eaten animal flesh with a somewhat guilty conscience.”[1953 letter to Max Kariel]

+― <a href="https://en.wikipedia.org/wiki/Albert_Einstein" target="_blank">Albert Einstein</a>

 >#### Contents
 >